Ghost Story (Straub novel): Reception

+Adaptation

+The novel was adapted in 1981 into a film directed by John Irvin and starring Fred Astaire, Melvyn Douglas, Douglas Fairbanks Jr., John Houseman, Craig Wasson, and Alice Krige.
+The film adaptation, though hotly anticipated, received a less than positive reception from critics after its release.
+The New York Times called it "humdrum", Variety criticized the slow pace and predictability of the film, and Time Out called it: a "disastrous distillation of Peter Straub's overrated but at least tolerably coherent novel."

 Relation to other Straub works

 Ricky Hawthorne is mentioned in the author's 1983 novel Floating Dragon, in which it is stated that he is the uncle of a victim in the latter book.
 The town of Milburn briefly appears in Koko, published in 1988.